htacg/html-tidy.org.api/tidy-html5-doxygen/README.md

 ### `tidy`
 Our build tool requires HTML Tidy, of course.
 When you use `build_docs.sh` you can specify a complete path to the Tidy that you wish to use.
-If you don't specify a path, then the tool will automatically try to check this project's `tidy-html5/build/cmake` directory (the default CMake build directory), and failing that use your default Tidy (as revealed with `which tidy`).
+If you don't specify a path, then the tool will automatically try to check the required `tidy-html5/build/cmake` directory (the default CMake build directory).

 Build